GP TRAVELLER

 History, nature, and more

-• Las Vegas Natural History Museum: Learn about Nevada’s prehistoric past, including ancient marine reptiles that once lived in the shallow seas covering the region.
+• Las Vegas Natural History Museum↗: Learn about Nevada’s prehistoric past, including ancient marine reptiles that once lived in the shallow seas covering the region.

-• Shark Reef at Mandalay Bay: The only predator-based aquarium in North America.
-See over 2,000 animals, including sharks, rays, sea turtles, and rare golden crocodiles.
+• Shark Reef at Mandalay Bay↗ :The only predator-focused aquarium in North America with sharks, rays, and rare crocodiles.

 Unique Vegas experiences

-• Omega Mart by Meow Wolf: An immersive art installation disguised as a grocery store.
+• Omega Mart by Meow Wolf ↗: An immersive art installation disguised as a grocery store.
 It’s surreal, hands-on, and full of unexpected surprises.

 • Topgolf: A multilevel, climate-controlled spot where you can play interactive golf games.
 It’s a fun hangout, even if you don’t play golf.